jarvisteach/appJar/docs/mkdocs/docs/splash.md

 * `.showSplash(text, fill='red', stripe='black', fg='white', font=44)`
     Pass in the text you want to show, plus any colours (not required).
-    `text` This should be ashort message to show in the center of the screen.
+    `text` This should be a short message to show in the center of the screen.
     `fill` - this is the bg colour for the splashscreen.
     `stripe` - this is the bg colour of a stripe across the screen.
     `fg` - this is the colour of the writing to put in the stripe.